Flask-Planet/EXA-Flask/README.md

 Flask setup examples.

-Check branches, and select an example.
+Check branches, and select an example you're interested in.